 Deep conditioning is a great way to bring life back into your curls, and aÂ conditionerÂ like Mielle Organics does most of the detangling work for you.

 Use A Leave In Conditioner Or Detangler

-I have two daughters and both of them have curly hair in different textures.
+I have 3 kids and both of them have curly hair in different textures.
 If I had to do without all products except one for them, detangler would be the one I would save.

 Using A Wide Tooth Comb (Or Your Fingers) Makes Detangling Easier While Wet

-Instead of fighting with your curls when it’s time to style, do yourself a favor and detangle in the shower.
-Water does wonders for curly hair.
+Instead of fighting with your curls when it’s time to style, do yourself a favor and detangle in the shower or bath.